Mrugakshi-BU/BF528-Individual-Project/README.md

 ```

 ## Step 4
-The `biologist.R` and  `gene_enrichment_analysis.r` scripts contain all of the code needed for the biologist analysis.
+The `biologist.R` and  `gene_enrichment_analysis.R` scripts contain all of the code needed for the biologist analysis.
 To run the biologist analysis, from the parent directory of repository, run:

 ```
 module load R